eyadsaher/Rentiz/README.md

 Access the site from this link: (https://rentiz-real-state.netlify.app/)

-BookTown is a fully functional website for buying and renting properties.
+Rentiz is a design website for buying and renting properties.
 It was created using HTML, CSS, and vanila JavaScript.
 Users can browse through a variety of real state properties, and see their features.
-The website also includes a search function.
+The website also includes a search function design.

 ## The technologies used in the project: